mkwant/auction_rss_api/README.md

 # Auction RSS Api

-An api that returns RSS feeds from auction site searches
+This API returns RSS feeds for the search results of (mostly) auction sites.

+## Adding auction extractors

+Subclass the AuctionExtractor basemodel and add an endpoint to the rss router.